emmaschuepfer/ai-bible/README.md

 To continue training after interruption or to run on more epochs, `python train.py --init_from=save`

-Otherwise you can access all the parameters use `python train.py --help`.
+Otherwise you can access all the parameters using `python train.py --help`.

 ## Sampling